iTwin/bis-schemas/Standard/BisCustomAttributes.remarks.md

 ### DisciplinePhysical

 The Discipline-Physical layer is defined above Common.
-Examples of BIS schemas at this layer include *Earthwork*, *RoadSpatial* and *Rebar*.
+Examples of BIS schemas at this layer include *Earthwork*, *RoadSpatial* and *StructuralPhysical*.

 ### DisciplineOther